paluh/purescript-boomerang/README.md

 ## Design

-This library is build upon really simple approach to parsers/serializers.
-I'm using Haskell tuple notation in following psudocode snippets to simplify reading.
+This library is build upon a really simple approach to parsers/serializers.
+I'm using Haskell tuple notation in the following psudocode snippets to simplify reading.

-We can think of parsers as functions which take an input and result from provious steps of parsing and give back result and rest of the input:
+We can think of parsers as a functions which take an input and result from the provious steps of parsing and give back the result and the rest of input:

   ```purescript
   prs :: (a, tok) -> (b, tok)